 Should you require a mortgage the remaining unexpired lease term may be problematic.
 Discount the offer by the anticipated lease extension will cost if it has not already been discounted.
 If the current proprietor has owned the premises for at least 2 years you can ask them to commence the lease extension formalities and then assign it to you.
 An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
 You should consult your conveyancing lawyer about this matter.

-We're novice buyers - had an offer accepted, but the agent told us that the seller will only move forward if we use their recommended solicitors as they need a ‘quick sale’.
-We would rather use a high street solicitor accustomed to conveyancing in Lixwm
+We're new on the property ladder - had an offer accepted, but the property agent has warned us that the seller will only move forward if we appoint the agent's chosen lawyers as they are insisting on an ‘expedited deal’.
+My instinct tells me that we should use a local solicitor used to conveyancing in Lixwm

-It is improbable the sellers are behind this.
-If they want ‘a quick sale', turning down a serious purchaser is not the way to achieve this.
-Speak to the vendors direct and make sure they understand (a)you are keen to buy (b)you are ready to progress, with mortgage lined up © you do not need to sell (d) you wish to move quickly (e)however you are going to appoint your preferred Lixwm conveyancing solicitors - not the ones that will provide their negotiator at the agency a introducer fee or hit his conveyancing figures demanded by corporate headquarters.
+It is highly unlikely the owners are driving this.
+If they want ‘a quick sale', alienating a serious purchaser is not the way to achieve this.
+Avoid the agents and go straight to the sellers and make the point that (a)you are serious purchasers (b)you are ready to progress, with finances in place © you have nothing to sell (d) you intend to proceed fast (e)but you will continue to appoint your own,trusted Lixwm conveyancing firm - rather thanthe ones that will give the estate agent a referral fee or hit his conveyancing figures demanded by head office.

 Should local authority permission be required to split a house into multiple flats in Lixwm?
 This has occurred to a property adjacent to my home in Lixwm and was unaware of the conversion until the works were finished.